Cascara sagrada is an herbal remedy that used to be a common ingredient in some over-the-counter (OTC) laxatives.

 Cascara sagrada is a stimulant laxative.
-It works by causing muscle contractions in the intestines, which moves stool through the bowels.
+It works by causing muscle contractions in the intestines.
+These muscle contractions help move stool through the bowels.
 The bark contains chemicals called anthraquinones that give it its color and its laxative effect.
 These chemicals react with bacteria in the intestines to stimulate the bowels.

-Cascara sagrada was an ingredient used in several over-the-counter laxatives in the United States for many years.
-But manufacturers can misrepresent the ingredient.
-In 2002, the U.S. Food and Drug Administration (FDA) ruled that cascara sagrada, along with some other types of over-the-counter stimulant laxative ingredients, is not a safe and effective treatment.
+Cascara sagrada was an ingredient used in several OTC laxatives in the United States for many years.
+Manufacturers can misrepresent the ingredient, however.
+In 2002, the U.S. Food and Drug Administration ruled that cascara sagrada and some other types of OTC stimulant laxative ingredients aren’t safe and effective treatments.

-As a result, you can no longer buy over-the-counter laxatives that contain cascara sagrada.
-However, it’s still available as an ingredient in some prescription laxatives and as an herbal supplement.
+As a result, you can no longer buy OTC laxatives that contain cascara sagrada.
+However, it’s still available as an herbal supplement and as an ingredient in some prescription laxatives.

-There are several safety concerns to take into account when using cascara sagrada.
-Like other stimulant laxatives, it can cause abdominal cramping, loss of electrolytes, and dependency.
-Using cascara sagrada for longer than two weeks can lead to lazy bowel syndrome.
-This condition prevents you from having bowel movements without the help of a laxative.
+You should consider several safety concerns before you decide if you should use cascara sagrada.
+It can cause abdominal cramping, loss of electrolytes, and dependency.
+Using cascara sagrada for longer than two weeks can cause you to be unable to have a bowel movement without the help of a laxative.

-- people with inflammatory bowel diseases like ulcerative colitis or Crohn’s disease
+- inflammatory bowel diseases, such as ulcerative colitis or Crohn’s disease

 - intestinal blockages